Married with Children

 Seems simple, right?

-If only it was our probate courts wouldn’t be so clogged, expensive, and public… And, there wouldn’t be $58 Billion (with a B) of assets in the State Departments of Unclaimed Property across the United States.
+We are building Family Legacy, If only it was our probate courts wouldn’t be so clogged, expensive, and public… And, there wouldn’t be $58 Billion (with a B) of assets in the State Departments of Unclaimed Property across the United States.

 There are a myriad of questions that need to be answered to ensure your family stays out of court and out of conflict in the event of your incapacity or death.
 And, some steps that need to be taken to ensure your assets don’t end up lost to the State Department of Unclaimed Property because your family overlooks something when you can’t be there to guide them.